 - Real estate agencies: Web.com’s lack of a third-party marketplace also extends to real estate integrations.
 There’s no way to connect MLS integrations to your Web.com website.
-If you’re running a real estate agency, we suggest trying out these top real estate site builders instead.
+If you’re running a real estate agency, we suggest trying out the top real estate site builders instead.

 Connect to Domain

 At $15 per month, we highly recommend skipping this plan entirely and using one of the aforementioned site builders instead.
 No matter which site builder you use, you can create a Google My Business profile yourself and list your site on applicable online directories.

 Ease of Use

-Web.com has 24/7 customer support via phone, live chat, and email, plus an hour of dedicated support from their professional design team when you sign up for any one of its plans.
-It also has a blog, but it’s more of a knowledge base.
+Web.com has 24/7 customer support via phone, live chat, and email, plus an hour of dedicated support from its professional design team when you sign up for any one of its plans.
+It also has a blog that acts as something like a knowledge base.
 For help using the site builder, check out Web.com’s YouTube channel.
 From experience, this gives the most updated information about the website builder, as Web.com doesn’t have very many tutorials online.

-What Users Think of Web.com
+What Users Say in Web.com Reviews

 Here’s how Web.com fared with its users:

-Web.com’s site builder isn’t the worst we’ve seen, but it’s a far cry from the likes of Wix, Squarespace, and other top builders.
-Its block editor allows you to build a basic site affordably, but if you’re looking for any sort of advanced features like SEO, marketing, and ecommerce, then you’re better off looking elsewhere.
+Web.com’s site builder is a far cry from the likes of Wix, Squarespace, and other top all-in-one business website builders.
+You can build a basic small business site affordably, but if you’re looking for any sort of advanced features like SEO, marketing, and ecommerce, you’re better off looking elsewhere.